 Community Action Agencies were originally established under the Economic Opportunity Act of 1964 to fight America's War on Poverty.
 Today, there are seven Community Action Agencies in North Dakota who provide programs and services in all 53 counties.
 By combing local, state, private, and federal resources the Community Action Agencies enable low- and moderate-income people of all ages to secure the opportunities they need to obtain and maintain self-sufficiency.

-Established in 1976, the North Dakota Community Action Partnership is a private, non-profit membership organization representing the seven Community Action Agencies in North Dakota.
+Established in 1976, the Community Action Partnership of North Dakota is a private, non-profit membership organization representing the seven Community Action Agencies in North Dakota.

 "Community Action changes people's lives, embodies the spirit of hope, improves communities, and makes America a better place to live.
 We care about the entire community and we are dedicated to helping people help themselves and each other."